ishanguliani/fake-post-injector-backend/README.md

-chrome extension that performs fake post injection in Facebook timeline
+backend for chrome extension that performs fake post injection in Facebook timeline

 To fire up the server have `python3` and `pipenv` installed.